statful/statful-springboot-starter/README.md

 Statful client for Springboot.
 This client is intended to gather metrics provided by [springboot-actuator](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-metrics.html) and send them to Statful.

-> At this point only system, tomcat and http metrics are collected but support for datasource and cache metrics will be added soon.

 ## Table of Contents

 * [Supported Versions](#supported-versions)